nfergu/memalot/README.md

 my_function()
 ```

+The `max_object_lifetime` parameter means that Memalot will find objects that have lived for longer than one second.
 After a short delay, Memalot will print a report like this to the comnole:

+<img width="541" height="584" alt="image" src="https://github.com/user-attachments/assets/ca07a085-aaee-4332-96bf-6a43d98fa161" />

 **Note**: memalot may slow down your program, so be wary of using it in a production system.

-<img width="541" height="584" alt="image" src="https://github.com/user-attachments/assets/ca07a085-aaee-4332-96bf-6a43d98fa161" />

 ## Installation